iotaledger/iota.js/documentation/docs/tutorials/alias-transactions/04-alias-transaction.md

 ## Query Alias Output

-The first thing that it is needed is to find the Alias Output of your Alias and the easiest way to do it is through a query to the indexation plugin by Alias ID.
-Observe that we need to obtain the full output details as we would need to use it as input of our transaction.
+You will first need to find the Alias Output of your Alias.
+The easiest way to do so is through a query to the [indexation plugin](https://wiki.iota.org/shimmer/inx-indexer/welcome/) by Alias ID.
+Observe that you need to obtain the full output details as we need to use them as input for the transaction.

 ```typescript
 const indexerPlugin = new IndexerPluginClient(client);